maarten-pennings/howto/c64mempart/readme.md

 - I create one partition manager (app "A0").
 - I create two apps ("A1" and "A2", instead of three as Herman does).
-- Each app gets a block of 2k RAM (yes that is small).
+- Each app gets a block of 2k RAM (yes, that is small) starting at $0800.

 The figure below shows how I've partitioned the 40k BASIC RAM (leaving 32k unused).
-The numbers on the right are the partition boundaries as mentioned above.
+The numbers on the right are the partition boundaries as selected above.
 They are shown in hex (`$0801`) followed by an equals sign, and then the high byte and low byte in decimal (`8/1`).